-I created this article in an attempt to share my GPS knowledge that helps me safely navigate the marsh.
-Doing this has made me successful as an inshore angler because I was able to safely venture into and out of unknown territory.
+I created this article to share my GPS knowledge I use to safely navigate the marsh.
+This ability has made me successful as an inshore angler because I am able to safely venture into and out of unknown territory.

 In this article I show you how to create those custom routes and waypoints using Google Earth, create a GPS file containing those items and then load the GPS file onto your GPS unit.

 The GPS I’m using is a Lowrance 332C, but the method and tools used are good for any GPS.

 The biggest problem we will run into is conversion issues, which will be handled on a case-by-case basis outside the scope of this article.

 By “conversion issues” I mean converting from Google Earth’s Keyhole Markup Language (*.kml) to whatever format your GPS uses.
 In the context of this article, that is the Lowrance *.usr.

 If you find yourself needing help after reading this entire article, you can post in our GPS, Safe Routes and Navigation forum at Louisiana Fishing Reports.
 Chances are another angler can help you.